dart-lang/site-www/src/content/interop/js-interop/usage.md

 as a JS interop member or type.
-It is required (with or without a value) for all top-level members to distinguish them from other `external` top-level members, but can often be elided on and within interop types and on extension members as the compiler can tell from the representation type and on-type.
+It is required (with or without a value) for all top-level members to distinguish them from other `external` top-level members, but can often be elided on and within interop types and on extension members as the compiler can tell it is a JS interop type from the representation type and on-type.

 ## `dart:js_interop` and `dart:js_interop_unsafe`